Schnippsche/solarreader/README.md

 ```
 You have to do that after every reboot, so it is recommended to put it in a start script.

 Download the archive and unzip the files.
-Then run the startup.sh (Linux) or startup.bat (Windows).
+Then run the start_solarreader.sh (Linux) or start_solarreader.bat (Windows).
 To show the GUI type "locahost:8080" in your browser (or the ip of your computer)

 ## Supported devices